 We are not currently a party to any material legal proceedings.
 From time to time, we may be subject to various legal proceedings and claims that arise in the ordinary course of our business activities.
-Regardless of the outcome, litigation can have a material adverse effect on us because of defense and settlement costs, diversion of management resources, and other factors.

 Item 4.
 Mine Safety Disclosures.